-The extra sum-of-squares F test compares the fits of two nested models.
+The extra sum-of-squares F test compares the fits of two nested models fit with least-square regression.
 Nested means one model (the simpler one, model 1 below) is a special case of the other model (the more complicated one; model 2 below).

 If the simpler model is correct, the relative increase in the sum of squares (going from more complicated to simpler model) is expected to equal the relative increase in degrees of freedom.
 In other words, if the simpler model is correct you expect that: